SECURE 2.0 Delivers a Mixed Bag to the 403(b) Arena

 Optionality Garners Support

-SECURE 2.0 “enables employers to take a breath and say … do these optional provisions really fit my plan?” says Mike Webb, a senior manager in the retirement plan consulting group at CAPTRUST.
-He sees provisions with less administrative work as favorable, using disaster-related emergency distributions as a low-controversy example.
+SECURE 2.0 “enables employers to take a breath and say, 'Do these optional provisions really fit my plan?'” says Mike Webb, a senior manager in the retirement plan consulting group at CAPTRUST.
+He sees provisions with less administrative work as favorable and cites the one pertaining to disaster-related emergency distributions as a low-controversy example.

 Kim Cochrane, senior director of client services for Hub International’s Mid-Atlantic region, says she has no doubt “the mandatory cash-out increase” has been an optional provision easily adopted, referring to the law’s Section 304.
-It increased the voluntary cash-out limit that an employer can immediately distribute and directly roll over from a workplace retirement plan into an IRA to $7,000 from $5,000.
-Cochrane also mentioned the super catch-up contribution, which increased the permitted catch-up contribution limits for participants from the year they turn 60 until the year they turn 63.
+It raised the voluntary cash-out limit, from $5,000 to $7,000, that an employer can immediately distribute and directly roll over from a workplace retirement plan into an individual retirement account.
+Cochrane also mentioned the super catch-up contribution, which increased the age limit from the year the participant turns 60 until she turns 63.

-Section 101 of SECURE 2.0 mandates that new 401(k) and 403(b) plans—those established on or after December 29, 2022—meet the requirements for an eligible automatic contribution arrangement.
-This means that plan sponsors must automatically enroll employees at a default contribution rate between 3% and 10%, implement a 90-day unwind feature during which participants can opt out of the plan, and use an automatic escalation of one percentage point per year up to a maximum of at least 10%, but no more than 15%.
+Section 101 of SECURE 2.0 mandates that 401(k) and 403(b) plans established on or after December 29, 2022, meet the requirements for an eligible automatic deferral arrangement.
+This means that plan sponsors must automatically enroll employees at a default deferral rate between 3% and 10%, implement a 90-day "unwind" feature, which allows participants to opt out, and add automatic escalation of one percentage point per year up to 10% through 15%.

-Webb predicts auto-enrollment will “have a positive effect on 403(b) participation,” which has historically lagged that of 401(k)s but has been narrowing.
+Webb predicts auto-enrollment will “have a positive effect on 403(b) participation,” which has historically lagged that of 401(k)s, but that gap has been narrowing.

-In 2022, the last year for which data are available, the Plan Sponsor Council of America’s 2023 403(b) Survey reported that 80% of eligible employees contributed to their 403(b) plans, a record high.
-This number increased in conjunction with a rise of automatic enrollment in 403(b) plans by nearly 20 percentage points.
-By comparison, 85% of employees with 401(k) plans did the same that year, per Vanguard’s 2025 “How America Saves Report”—a number that has increased four percentage points since 2015.
+Citing data from 2022, the last year for which data are available, the Plan Sponsor Council of America’s 2023 403(b) Survey reported that 80% of eligible employees contributed to their 403(b) plans, a record high.
+This followed a nearly 20-percentage-point rise in the use of auto-enrollment in 403(b) plans.
+By comparison, 85% of employees with 401(k) plans contributed that year, per Vanguard’s 2025 “How America Saves."

-Webb says automatic enrollment, though historically optional, is likely “the most impactful plan feature” he has seen in more than 30 years of working in the sector.
-But, he says, there is “a very small pool … that is subject to the new auto-enrollment rule.”
+Webb says automatic enrollment, though historically optional, is probably the most effective plan feature he has seen in more than 30 years of working in the sector.
+But, he says, only “a very small pool [of the plans] … is subject to the new auto-enrollment rule.”

-“So, really, what you’re left with is: the private sector, nonprofit, non-church plans … and even those, … if they’re under 10 employees, are exempt,” Webb says.
-“We have a lot more smaller entities in the 403(b) space than we do in the 401(k) space.”
+“What you’re left with is the private sector, nonprofit, non-church plans … and even those, … if under 10 employees, are exempt,” Webb says.
+“We have a lot more smaller entities in the 403(b) space than in the 401(k) space.”

-Webb says he has not heard “much of a peep out of anyone” regarding the new automatic enrollment requirements for 403(b)s.
+He adds he has not heard “much of a peep out of anyone” regarding this new requirement.

 Auto-Enrollment Expands Administrative Duties

 “Automatic enrollment as a whole is very difficult for 403(b) clients,” says Cochrane.
-Most 403(b) plans she works with do not use automatic enrollment unless they are mandated to do so.
+Most 403(b) plans she works with use the feature only if mandated to.

 “That creates more work for an employer,” Cochrane says.
-“Recordkeepers really cannot help with automation much, as they often do not know an employee exists until the employee receives their first paycheck.”
+“Recordkeepers really cannot help with automation much, as they often do not know an employee exists until [he] receives [his] first paycheck.”

-Cochrane does see the benefit in defaulting employees into saving early in their careers, but “it’s just because an administrative task came that [it] becomes pretty difficult,” she says.
+Cochrane says she sees the benefit in defaulting employees into saving early in their careers, but the accompanying administrative task makes it "pretty difficult."

 Optional Provisions Without Traction

-With optionality comes the opportunity for opt-outs.
-Cochrane points to SECURE 2.0’s student loan repayment provision as an optional provision that plan sponsors have been reluctant to implement.
+With optionality comes the opportunity for sponsors to just opt out.
+Cochrane points to SECURE 2.0’s student loan repayment provision as an optional provision they have been reluctant to implement.

-While “student loan repayment mechanisms were ‘really popular’ when SECURE 2.0 came out,” Cochran says, the student loan debt provision of the act “really didn’t gain traction.”
+While “student loan repayment mechanisms were ‘really popular’ when SECURE 2.0 came out,” Cochrane says, the loan debt provision of the act “really didn’t gain traction.”
 One reason is because employees have to repay their loans to qualify for the match.

 “In the 403(b) world, it’s a lot more common for the employer contribution to be made on behalf of all employees, regardless of whether they contribute,” she says.